Flash-X/Flash-X-docs/docs/source/Grid.rst

 Additional Data Structures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-maintains much additional information about the mesh.
-In particular,
+``PARAMESH`` maintains much additional information about the mesh.
+In
-oct-tree related information is kept in various arrays which are
+particular, oct-tree related information is kept in various arrays which
-declared in a module called .
-It includes the physical coordinate of a
+are declared in a F90 module called “``tree``”.
+It includes the physical
-block’s center, its physical size, level of refinement, and much more.
+coordinate of a block’s center, its physical size, level of refinement,
-These data structures also acts as temporary storage while updating
+and much more.
+These data structures also acts as temporary storage
-refinement in the grid and moving the blocks.
-This metadata should in
+while updating refinement in the grid and moving the blocks.
+This
-general not be accessed directly by application code.
-The Grid API
+metadata should in general not be accessed directly by application code.
-contains subroutines for accessing the most important pars of this
+The ``Grid`` API contains subroutines for accessing the most important
-metadata on a block by block basis, like , , , , and .
+pars of this metadata on a block by block basis, like
+``Grid/Grid_getBlkBoundBox``, ``Grid/Grid_getBlkCenterCoords``,
+``Grid/Grid_getBlkPhysicalSize``, ``Grid/Grid_getBlkRefineLevel``, and
+``Grid/Grid_getBlkType``.

-Flash-X has its own data structure that stores block specific
+|flashx| has its own ``oneBlock`` data structure that stores block
-information.
-This data structure keeps the physical coordinates of each
+specific information.
+This data structure keeps the physical coordinates
-cell in the block.
-For each dimension, the coordinates are stored for
+of each cell in the block.
+For each dimension, the coordinates are
-the , the and the center of the cell.
-The coordinates are determined
+stored for the ``LEFT_EDGE``, the ``RIGHT_EDGE`` and the center of the
-from “*cornerID*” which is also a part of this data structure.
+cell.
+The coordinates are determined from “*cornerID*” which is also a
+part of this data structure.

-The concept of was introduced in ; it serves three purposes.
-First, it
+The concept of ``cornerID`` was introduced in |flashx|; it serves three
-creates a unique global identity for every cell that can come into
+purposes.
+First, it creates a unique global identity for every cell that
-existence at any time in the course of the simulation.
-Second, it can
+can come into existence at any time in the course of the simulation.
-prevent machine precision error from creeping into the spatial
+Second, it can prevent machine precision error from creeping into the
-coordinates calculation.
-Finally, it can help pinpoint the location of a
+spatial coordinates calculation.
+Finally, it can help pinpoint the
-block within the oct-tree of .
-Another useful integer variable is the
+location of a block within the oct-tree of ``PARAMESH``.
+Another useful
-concept of a *stride*.
-A stride indicates the spacing factor between one
+integer variable is the concept of a *stride*.
+A stride indicates the
-cell and the cell directly to its right when calculating the cornerID.
+spacing factor between one cell and the cell directly to its right when
-At the maximum refinement level, the stride is :math:`1`, at the next
+calculating the cornerID.
+At the maximum refinement level, the stride is
-higher level it is :math:`2`, and so on.
-Two consecutive cells at
+:math:`1`, at the next higher level it is :math:`2`, and so on.
+Two
-refinement level :math:`n` are numbered with a stride of
+consecutive cells at refinement level :math:`n` are numbered with a
-:math:`2^{lrefine\_max-n}` where :math:`1 \le n \le
+stride of :math:`2^{lrefine\_max-n}` where :math:`1 \le n \le
 lrefine\_max`.

-The routine provides a convenient way for the user to retrieve the
+The routine ``Grid/Grid_getBlkCornerID`` provides a convenient way for
-location of a block or cell.
-A usage example is provided in the
+the user to retrieve the location of a block or cell.
+A usage example is
-documentation for that routine.
-The user should retrieve accurate
+provided in the documentation for that routine.
+The user should retrieve
-physical and grid coordinates by calling the routines , , and , instead
+accurate physical and grid coordinates by calling the routines
+``Grid/Grid_getBlkCornerID``, ``Grid/Grid_getCellCoords``,
+``Grid/Grid_getBlkCenterCoords`` and ``Grid/Grid_getBlkPhysicalSize``,
-of calculating their own from local block information, since they take
+instead of calculating their own from local block information, since
-advantage of the scheme, and therefore avoid the possibility of
+they take advantage of the ``cornerID`` scheme, and therefore avoid the
-introducing machine precision induced numerical drift in the
+possibility of introducing machine precision induced numerical drift in
-calculations.
+the calculations.

 .. _`Sec:gridinterp`:

 Grid Interpolation (and Averaging)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The adaptive grid requires data or when the refinement level (, mesh resolution) changes in space or in time.
-[3]_ If during guardcell filling a block’s neighbor has a coarser level of refinement, the neighbor’s cells are used to guard cell values to the cells of the finer block.
+The adaptive grid requires data **interpolation** or **averaging** when the refinement level (*i.e.*, mesh resolution) changes in space or in time.
+[3]_ If during guardcell filling a block’s neighbor has a coarser level of refinement, the neighbor’s cells are used to **interpolate** guard cell values to the cells of the finer block.
 Interpolation is also used when filling the blocks of children newly created in the course of automatic refinement.
-Data is used to adapt data in the opposite direction, , from fine to coarse.
+Data **averaging** is used to adapt data in the opposite direction, *i.e.*, from fine to coarse.

-In the AMR context, the term is used to refer to data interpolation (because it is used when the tree of blocks grows longer).
-Similarly, the term is used to refer to fine-to-coarse data averaging.
+In the AMR context, the term **prolongation** is used to refer to data interpolation (because it is used when the tree of blocks grows longer).
+Similarly, the term **restriction** is used to refer to fine-to-coarse data averaging.

 The algorithm used for restriction is straightforward (equal-weight) averaging in Cartesian coordinates, but has to take cell volume factors into account for curvilinear coordinates; see .

-supports various interpolation schemes, to which user-specified interpolation schemes can be added. currently allows to choose between two interpolation schemes:
+``PARAMESH`` supports various interpolation schemes, to which user-specified interpolation schemes can be added. |flashx| currently allows to choose between two interpolation schemes:

 #. monotonic

 #. native

-The choice is made at time, see .
+The choice is made at ``setup`` time, see .

-The versions of supplied with supply their own default interpolation scheme, which is used when is configured with the option (see ).
+The versions of ``PARAMESH`` supplied with |flashx| supply their own default interpolation scheme, which is used when |flashx| is configured with the ``-gridinterpolation=native`` ``setup`` option (see ).
 The default schemes are only appropriate for Cartesian coordinates.
+If
-If is configured with curvilinear support, an alternative scheme (appropriate for all supported geometries) is compiled in.
-This so-called interpolation attempts to ensure that interpolation does not introduce small-scale non-monotonicity in the data.
-The order of “monotonic” interpolation can be chosen with the runtime parameter.
+|flashx| is configured with curvilinear support, an alternative scheme
+(appropriate for all supported geometries) is compiled in.
+This so-called “**monotonic**” interpolation attempts to ensure that interpolation does not introduce small-scale non-monotonicity in the data.
+The order of “monotonic” interpolation can be chosen with the ``Grid/interpol_order`` runtime parameter.
 See for some more details on prolongation for curvilinear coordinates.
 At setup time, monotonic interpolation is the default interpolation used.

 .. _`Sec:InterpMassSpecific`: